RikkiGibson/csharplang/defaultable-structs.md

     public void Init(string prop) => Prop = prop;
 }

-// The easiest fix (if the type should not change) is to add a constructor public class C2
+// The easiest fix (if the field type should not change) is to add a constructor public class C2
 {
     public string Prop { get; set; }